ArshTiwari2004/MessageMaze/README.md

+# Message-Maze

-# This application is built using NEXT JS and allows users to send anonymous messages to eachother.
+## This application is built using NEXT JS and allows users to send anonymous messages to eachother.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).